moutons/tracing-sysadvent-2021/least-privilege-with-process-auditing.md

 Now, I don't consider myself an expert developer but I have been writing or debugging code in one form or another since the '90s.
 I hope you consider this demo code with the expectation that someone wanting to do this in a production environment will re-implement what I've done far more elegantly.
 I hope that seeing my thinking and the work will help folks to understand a bit more about what's going on behind the scenes when you run arbitrary code, and to help you design better methods of securing your environment using that knowledge.

-What I'll be showing here is the use of strace and some of the tools built on eBPF to build a picture of what is going on when you run code and how to approach crafting a baseline of expected system behavior using the information you can gather.
+What I'll be showing here is the use of strace to build a picture of what is going on when you run code and how to approach crafting a baseline of expected system behavior using the information you can gather.
 I'll show two examples:

 * executing a relatively simple InSpec profile using the open source distribution's CINC Auditor, and
 * running a randomly selected container off Docker Hub (jjasghar/container_cobol).